GMdSilva/gms_westpa_openmm_sample/README.md

 2. Optionally, modify the simulation parameters/platform.
 3. While in `<your_path>/gms_openmm_code_sample/just_propagation_example/common_files`, run `prod_drude_no_westpa.py` (no arguments needed)

-The purpose of `just_propagation_example` is to exemplify the propagation (MD) step of a WESTPA run.
+The purpose of `just_propagation_example` is to illustrate the propagation (MD) step of a WESTPA run with OpenMM.
 It does not include any analysis or resampling/splitting/etc.

 ## Full WESTPA Example